CloudWithChris/cloudwithchris.com/content/talk/global-azure-github-deploying-static-content.md

 ---
 Date: "2021-04-17T13:00:00Z"
 Description: "Chris is the producer and host of his podcast CloudWithChris.com.
-He uses GitHub to version control the website's source code, GitHub Actions to build and deploy the website to Azure and other clouds, and GitHub Issues/Boards to plan the episode backlog.
+He uses GitHub to version control the site's source code, GitHub Actions to build and deploy the site to Azure and other clouds, and GitHub Issues/Boards to plan the episode backlog.
 In this session, we'll explore how GitHub can be used to deploy your own workloads to Azure."
 PublishDate: "2021-01-01T15:30:00Z"
-Title: "#GlobalAzure 2021 - How GitHub Actions can help in building and deploying a static website and more"
+Title: "#GlobalAzure 2021 - How GitHub Actions can help in building and deploying a static site and more"
 image: img/talks/globalazure.jpg
 hosts:
 - chrisreddington